Spring Clean: How to Keep Your Kitchen Bacteria-Free

 The kitchen is one of the most important places to disinfect.
-Here, six tips to keep bacteria at bay.
+Here, some tips to keep bacteria at bay.

 Lisa wears “eau de hand sanitizer” and uses antibacterial wipes to clean everything from airline armrests to hotel TV remotes.
 My sister is mega-cootie-conscious, and, thanks to her, kitchens across the globe will no longer be Petri dishes for all-things-nasty.
 Here are her top tips to keep bacteria at bay.